 At a high level, the document creation process is composed by 6 concrete steps.

 1. Internal structures creation

 Besides Document, all nodes will represent a block inside a document, with a height, width, paddings and margins (yet to be discovered).
-This instances also define how each element wraps in the page, how their dimensions are calculated, and finally, how they get rendered in the document.

 From now on, react-pdf works over this data structure to start inferring where each block goes inside the final document.